Vukovi: Wolves

-Reilly, Trotter and Lynch played together in a Scottish rock band called Wolves.
-As they were unsatisfied with their lead singer, he left the band.
-At around the same time, Shilstone was fired from another band.
-When Shilstone auditioned for Wolves in 2010, everyone instantly felt the chemistry at the first glance.
+Guitarist Hamish Reilly, bassist Jason Trotter and drummer Martyn Lynch played together in a Scottish rock band called Wolves, alongside another member who served as the lead vocalist.
+However the band became dissatisfied with their singer, who subsequently left the group.
+At around the same time, singer Janine Shilstone was fired from another band.
+When Shilstone auditioned for Wolves in 2010, everyone instantly felt the chemistry.
 Shilstone's arrival affected the sound of Wolves so much, they decided to change their name to Vukovi (which means "wolves" in Serbian).
 The inspiration for the 2012 Sweet Swears EP front cover is actually the coat of arms of Serbia (a double-headed eagle with a crown.)

 Vukovi

 On 10 March 2017, Vukovi released their debut self-titled album.

-On 22 November 2018, the band released a statement announcing bassist Jason Trotter leaves the band as he wanted to move on.
-The band also stated that the separation with Trotter was peaceful and "there is no bad vibes".
+On 22 November 2018, the band released a statement announcing the departure of bassist Jason Trotter as he wanted to move on.
+The statement which announced Trotter's departure stated the separation was peaceful and "there is no bad vibes".
 According to Trotter's Instagram page, he is working as a barber in Glasgow.
-At around the same time, Irving also left the band for unspecified reasons.
+At around the same time, drummer Colin Irving also left the band for unspecified reasons, with Martin Sharples-Johnston taking up drumming duties for touring only.

+Vukovi have cited influences including Bring Me the Horizon, Rage Against the Machine, Queens of the Stone Age, Death From Above 1979, the 1975, Deaf Havana, Paramore, the Naked & Famous, PJ Harvey, Ben Howard, Incubus, Florence Welch, Sia, Funeral for a Friend, Foals and Battles.